M Idioms

 make one`s hair stand on end

-The horror movie that we saw last week made my hair stand on end.
+The horror movie made my hair stand on end.

 make one`s own way

-His father wants him to join the family business but he wants to make his own way and do something different.
+The father wants his son to join the family business but the son wants to make his own way and do something different.

 make oneself at home

-- relax and act as if you were at home
+- to relax and act as if you are at home

-She always makes herself at home when she goes to visit her friends.
+The woman always makes herself at home when she visits her friends.

 make oneself conspicuous

-The man made himself conspicuous by wearing the pastel-colored sports jacket.
+The man made himself conspicuous by wearing the colorful sports jacket.

 make oneself felt